 - nappies, wipes and spare clothes

-- anything else that can help comfort your baby, e.g. a dummy, favourite toy or blanket
+- anything else that can help comfort your baby, such as a dummy, favourite toy or blanket

 Allow plenty of time for travel

 When travelling with a baby, you may find you need to stop more often or for longer than planned.
 Allow yourself lots of time to travel.
 You may also want to check real-time information on traffic jams, road conditions and closures from the following government sources.

 Learn more here about the development and quality assurance of healthdirect content.